 What is the difference between waterproof and water-resistant outdoor blinds?

-When should waterproof coatings on outdoor blinds be reapplied?
+How often should waterproof coatings on outdoor blinds be reapplied?